 What do you want to learn?

-While there are advantages to using Amazon’s Multi-Channel Fulfillment program, it also comes at some costs.
+While there are advantages to using Amazon’s Multi-Channel Fulfilment program, it also comes at some costs.
 The Wall Street Journal recently reported that Amazon uses sellers’ success and customer data to spin off its own private label products.

-Between fear of Amazon creating competing products and no ability to communicate with, remarket to, or access customer data of their own, many brands are wondering if they should stick with Amazon, switch to a 3PL, or manage retail fulfillment in-house.
+Between fear of Amazon creating competing products and no ability to communicate with, remarket to, or access customer data of their own, many brands are wondering if they should stick with Amazon, switch to a 3PL, or manage retail fulfilment in-house.

-What is Amazon Multi-Channel Fulfillment?
+What is Amazon Multi-Channel Fulfilment?

 Amazon’s FBA and MCF programs have one major difference: FBA focuses on sales made through Amazon’s website while MCF focuses on sales made through a seller’s channels.